nkaaf/AnnotationProcessor/README.md

 ## Use Case

-In case you want to create a new annotation processor you can use the Annotation <strong>@AnnotationProcessor</strong>
-to automatically create the required <strong>javax.annotation.processing.Processor</strong> file in
+In case you want to create a new annotation processor, you can use the annotation <strong>@AnnotationProcessor</strong>, to automatically create the required <strong>javax.annotation.processing.Processor</strong> file in the
 <strong>META-INF/services/</strong> directory at compile time.
-> ❗ To use this correctly look up how to import it to your [Build System](#build-system) and integrate into [Java](#java) ❗
+> ❗ To use this properly, see how to import it into your [Build System](#build-system) and integrate it into [Java](#java) ❗

 ## Build System